|

 - Q. When does the net begin operations?

-and any other information that might assist the forecasters of the National Hurricane Center get a better picture of the storm.
+- A. As a storm approaches land, and at landfall, the Net collects weather observations (including wind speed, wind direction, wind gusts, barometric pressure, rainfall - how much over x-amount of time – flooding, storm surge, damage, and any other information that might assist the forecasters of the National Hurricane Center get a better picture of the storm.

 - Q. How do I determine the speed of the wind?

-- A. Before checking into the net, listen long enough to determine the nature and immediacy of what is happening.
-If the hurricane is still hours from landfall, the
+- A. Before checking into the Net, listen long enough to determine the nature and immediacy of what is happening.
+If the Hurricane is still hours from landfall, the Net Control will provide you a window of opportunity to check in.

-- Q. How can I become a net control station?
+- Q. How can I become a Net Control Station?

-- Q. Do you only accept stations in hurricane areas for membership?
+- Q. Do you only accept stations in Hurricane Areas for membership?

 - A. No. We have an urgent need for stations in the Mid-West and West Coast areas of the United States that can control the net as propagation shifts west.
-We
+We also need stations in Central America and the Caribbean.
+Lastly, we need Bilingual Net Control Operators who are fluent in Spanish, Creole, as well as English.

 - Q. My class of amateur license will not allow me to work on the 20 meter band.
 Is there anyway that I can help?